 The theory of fuzzy set was first proposed by Zadeh in the seminal paper [22] in 1965.
 The concept of fuzzy set is used successfully to modelling uncertain information in several areas of real life.
-A fuzzy set is defined by a membership function $\mu$ with the range in unit interval [0,1].
+A fuzzy set is defined by a membership function μ with the range in unit interval [0,1].
 The theory and applications of fuzzy sets and logics have been studied extensively in several aspects in the last few decades such as control, reasoning, pattern recognition, and computer vision etc. The mathematical framework of fuzzy sets become an important area for the research in several phenomenon such as medical diagnosis, engineering, social sciences etc. Literature on fuzzy sets can be seen in a wide range in [7, 24, 25, 26].

+The degree of membership of an element in a fuzzy set is single value between 0 and 1.
 Thus it may not always be true that the degree of non-membership of an element in a fuzzy set is equal to 1 minus the membership degree because there is some kind of hesitation degree.
 Therefore, in 1986, Atanassov [1] introduced an extension of fuzzy sets called intuitionistic fuzzy set.
 An intuitionistic fuzzy sets incorporate the hesitation degree called hesitation margin and this hesitation margin is defining as 1 minus the sum of membership and non-membership degree.
-Therefore the intuitionistic fuzzy set is defined by a membership degree $\mu$ as well as a non-membership function v with same range [0,1].
+Therefore the intuitionistic fuzzy set is defined by a membership degree μ as well as a non-membership function v with same range [0,1].
 The concpet of Intuitionistic fuzzy sets have been applied successfully in several fields such as medical diagnosis, sale analysis, product marketing, financial services, psychological investigations, pattern recognition, machine learning decision making etc.

-&lt;sup>1Received April 12, 2015, Accepted November 25, 2015.
+1Received April 12, 2015, Accepted November 25, 2015.